robenkleene/design-references/houdini/houdini-export.md

 3. The default path is `$HIP/render/$HIPNAME.$OS.$F4.exr`, which is in the render folder relative to the profile file.
 4. You can change the file extension to `jpg` to output a JPG.
 5. With `rop_comp1` selected, click the "Render" button for its properties.

+## Transparency

+Transparency will be included if the export file format includes transparency, e.g., by changing it to `png`.
+When Houdini lists a file path, you can change the file format just by